 Sri Lanka’s incumbent telecom service provider Sri Lanka Telecom (SLT) says it has covered every corner of the country with telecommunication networks.
 Sri Lanka Telecom started its ‘i-Sri Lanka’ project in 2011 and within four years was successful in connecting remote locations of the country also to the national networks.

-Sri Lanka Teleocom’s Chief Network Officer Priyantha Fernandez said that before the ‘i-Sri Lanka’ project was introduced, Internet penetration was very low in the country with a speed of only 512 Kilobytes per second(Kbps).
-For fixed line connections under the project, copper cables were initially introduced to increase the speed up to 20 Mbps, which has increased up to 100 Mbps by connecting fiber optic cables.
+Sri Lanka Telecom’s Chief Network Officer Priyantha Fernandez said that before the ‘i-Sri Lanka’ project was introduced, Internet penetration was very low in the country with a speed of only 512 Kilobytes per second(Kbps).
+For fixed-line connections under the project, copper cables were initially introduced to increase the speed up to 20 Mbps, which has increased up to 100 Mbps by connecting fiber optic cables.
 SLT deploys VDSL technology as well to deliver broadband services.
-VDSL technology make use of existing copper cables in the last mile.
+VDSL technology makes use of existing copper cables in the last mile.
 Fiber optic cables will be laid to a certain distance fro o the copper cables, the speed was increased up to 50 Mbps before FTTH was introduced, he added.

 In December 2015, SLT completed all phases of the ‘i-Sri Lanka’programme by adding over 4,500 new access nodes across the island with an investment of more than 13 billion Sri Lankan Rupees.
 Further, SLT will be able to provide 1,300,000 more broadband connections at data rates of up to 20 Mbps and will support Sri Lanka’s first FTTH network which is set to deliver data speeds of 100 Mbps.
 With this, SLT will be able to serve 70,000 households through FTTH by the end of this year.